john-hawkins/DataRobot_Clustering/README.md

 ## Caveats

-Currently the implementation does k-means on prediction explanation strength only.
+Currently the implementation allows you to build either  K-Means or HDBScan clusters.
+The clustering is done on a sparse matrix representation of the prediction explanation strengths.

-Additional algorithms, features and distance metrics will be added.
+Additional algorithms, features and distance metrics will be added given time.

 ## Usage